Midnight Sun in Iceland: What to Do & Where to Go

 Where can I see the Midnight Sun in Iceland?

-The further north you travel, the longer the sun will be above the horizon, so Akururi might experience slightly longer daylight hours than Reykjavik, for example.
-However, the Midnight Sun is in effect across the entire country, so wherever you’re planning to visit, you’ll be able to experience the incredible almost 24-hour sunlight during late June.
+The further north you travel, the longer the sun will be above the horizon, so Akureyri might experience slightly longer daylight hours than Reykjavík, for example.
+However, the Midnight Sun is in effect across the entire country, so wherever you’re planning to visit, you’ll be able to experience the incredible, almost 24-hour sunlight during late June.

 To have the best experience, you can embark on some of the above activities to make the most of it.

-How many hours of daylight are there in winter?
+How many hours of daylight are there in winter in Iceland?

 You may be considering that if the Midnight Sun occurs in summer, the opposite happens in winter.
 Daylight hours indeed dwindle during winter, sometimes with just 4-5 hours of daylight in 24 hours.
 But even in the depths of winter, Iceland is not dark all day.
 This time of year does allow visitors to spot the Northern Lights on clear nights, so there is always something to see in Iceland’s skies!